freezy/VisualPinball.Engine/VisualPinball.Unity/VisualPinball.Unity.Editor/AssetBrowser/README.md

 - Beside the FBX file, the FBX folder contains the textures, materials and prefabs of items in the FBX.
 - There is usually an `src~` folder (which is ignored by Unity due to the trailing `~`), which contains the `.blend` and other source files.

 We usually pack multiple items into an FBX file.
-Unity has its own, internal asset structure, so it's up to you how to split your files.
+Unity has its own, optimized asset structure, so it's up to you how to split your files.
 For items ported over from [pinball-parts](https://github.com/vbousquet/pinball-parts), we use the same file structure.